| Introduction Knowing as much about golf as I do about flower arranging,

 until it's your turn.
 Then there's also a link-up feature

 that remarkably runs from just one copy of the game.
+Saving is all done automatically upon the completion

 of each hole, which won’t be everyone’s ideal option,